haskell/core-libraries-committee/PROPOSALS.md

 The Core Libraries Committee's focus is around management, not implementation: you should do the work for your own proposals (or others' if you like them!) to show us that you think it's worth doing.

+To be more precise, as the proposal author, you will be expected to do the following tasks, or find volunteers who'll do this for you.
+You may post a brief proposal and request feedback on feasibility before investing time and effort in the full process.

+1. Refine your proposal.
+2. Make impact assessment.
+3. Write a migration guide.
+4. Do some work on writing migration patches.
+5. Implement the proposal.

 ## The "when"